 The central question is “How do I create something that provides value for my customers?”.
 Centering your business around the clients is one of the most powerful tactics a company can adopt, a fact that’s proven by leaders worldwide, such as Apple or Amazon.
 Buying from these corporations is an easy process that finishes up successfully almost every time.

 But when something occurs, such as the courier misplacing your order, they always provide outstanding support.
 In today’s competitive world, understanding the importance of building a customer-friendly business has never been a more actual subject.
-For this reason, Value Proposition Design has got all the right tactics and concepts you need to learn.
+For this reason, Value Proposition Design by Alexander Osterwalder has got all the right tactics and concepts you need to learn.

 Here are my three favorite lessons from the book: